-Our faculty is made up of literary and language scholars, linguist, and creative writers.
-Our interests range from Western and Eastern literatures and languages to focused analysis of regional and comparative literature, mythology, film studies, technical writing, linguistics and ESL, composition studies, writing across the curriculum, computer-assisted writing, and creative writing.
+Our faculty is made up of literary and language scholars, linguists, and creative writers.
+Our interests range from Western and Eastern literatures and languages to regional and comparative literature, Appalachian studies, film studies, mythology, linguistics and ESL, composition studies, writing across the curriculum, technical writing, computer-assisted writing, environmental writing, and creative writing.

 We regularly publish books, book chapters, articles, reviews, poems, short stories, novels, and electronic media in areas as diverse as our interests and as comprehensive as our curriculum.
 Our commitment, as individual scholars and as a working faculty, is to the ideals that have led to ETSU's designation by the Carnegie Foundation for the Advancement of Teaching as a doctoral-level, research-intensive institution.